15 Winter Garden Design Ideas

 garden patio seating

-Here are 15 winter garden design ideas:
+Here are 15 winter garden design ideas to help you make the most of your outdoor space:

 1. Patio heaters